 Anna Augusta Von Helmholtz Phelan Scholarships in Creative Writing

-More English Scholarships
+Additional English Scholarships

 Sharon Borine Scholarships

-Scholarships of approximately $1,000 are made possible by the generosity of Sharon Borine and her family.
+These scholarships are made possible by the generosity of Sharon Borine and her family.
 Borine received a BA in English from the University.

 Jessie M. Comstock Memorial Scholarships

-Scholarships of approximately $2,000 are awarded in memory of Jessie M. Comstock.
+These scholarships are awarded in memory of Jessie M. Comstock.

 Joan C. Forester Scholarships

-Scholarships of approximately $1,000 are awarded to attract and support strong students majoring in English at the University of Minnesota.
+These scholarships are awarded to attract and support strong students majoring in English at the University of Minnesota.

 Robert Etheridge Moore Scholarships